mautic/mautic-documentation/pages/12.Plugins/16.SugarCRM/docs.en.md

 -------------------

 ## Mautic - SugarCRM plugin
 Bi-directional sync. has been added in Mautic 2.8.0, this plugin can push a contact to SugarCRM when a contact makes some action  (SugarCRM 6 Community & 7.x) or if updated (SugarCRM 6 Community).
 It can also pull leads, contacts and companies from SugarCRM (SugarCRM 6 Community).
-If you don't have the SugarCRM account yet, [create it](https://www.sugarcrm.com/).
+If you don't have the SugarCRM account yet, [create it][create it].

 ## Requirements
 SSL.
 Your Mautic instance has to run on HTTPS.
 SugarCRM will not allow you to synchronize with an application in HTTP.